linode/docs/docs/guides/development/javascript/modifying-dom/index.md

 - Use properties and methods on the new element node to add content.
 You can learn more about these in the [How to Modify Element Attributes](/docs/guides/modifying-dom/#how-to-modify-element-attributes) section below.
 - Use the `appendChild` or similar method on the intended parent node to add the new element to the DOM.
 You can learn more about the `appendChild` method and its similar methods in the [Inserting Element Nodes](/docs/guides/modifying-dom/#inserting-element-nodes) section below.

-To demonstrate, here are a series of JavaScript commands you can run on the [example page](example-page.html) shown in the [Before You Begin](/docs/guides/modifying-dom/#before-you-begin) section above.
+To demonstrate, the following are a series of JavaScript commands you can run on the [example page](example-page.html).
 These commands create a new `li` element and a new `span` element.
-After adding some content to these new elements, the commands append the elements as content for the existing `ul` element:
+After adding some content to these new elements, the commands append the elements as content for the existing `ul` element.

     // Creates the new span element, assigns its class, sets its
     // color, and finally gives the element some text content